Aref-Akminasi/aws-developer-associate/Lambda.md

 - If your Lambda function depends on external libraries: X-Ray SDK, ...
 - You need to install the packages alongside your code and zip it together
-- Upload the zip stright to lambda if less than 50MB, else to S3 first and reference it from lambda
+- Upload the zip stright to lambda if less than 50MB, else to **S3 and reference it** from lambda
 - AWS SDK comes by default with every lambda function
-- The dependencies can only be used by that specific lambda function if this way is used

 ## Lambda - Layers

-- 5 Layers per function up to 250MB per layer
+- 5 Layers per function up to 250MB
 - More than one Lambda function can use these libraries

 - Use cases: